scc-digitalhub/AAC/README.md

       password: ac

 The schema and the user with the privileges should have been already configured.
+**IMPORTANT!** The default configuration already contains MySQL driver version 5.1.40.
+In case a newer version of the DB is used, update the driver version in ``pom.xml`` accordingly.

 ### 2.2.
 AAC Endpoint Configuration

 The way the AAC is exposed is configured via the following properties: